< * | *** >

 success

-t_date as
+create col_type t_date as text;

 reponse